SenseTecnic/wotkit-docs/source/index.rst

 The WoTKit is a web-centric toolkit that helps organizations manage sensors and actuators to collect, aggregate, store and process sensor data and react to changes in the physical and virtual world.

 To get started quickly, see the :ref:`Quick Start <quickstart>` guide.
-For more information see consult the API reference
+For more information see consult the :doc:`api_v1/index`.

-    * :doc:`api_v1/index`

 Please send any questions and feedback to info@sensetecnic.com.